hydro-informatics/hydro-informatics.github.io/numerics/pre-qgis.md

 (dem2stl)=
 ## Export DEM as STL

-The `stl` (standard tessellation language) file format is native to CAD software and particularly used for the representation of three-dimensional (3d) structures in the form of unstructured triangulated surfaces. `stl` files can be read by pre-processing software for OpenFOAM and this section explains how to convert a GeoTIFF DEM into an `stl` file.
+The {term}`STL` (standard tessellation language) file format is native to CAD software and particularly used for the representation of three-dimensional (3d) structures in the form of unstructured triangulated surfaces. {term}`STL` files can be read by pre-processing software for OpenFOAM and this section explains how to convert a GeoTIFF DEM into an {term}`STL` file.

 The export requires the **DEMto3D** plugin, which can be installed in *QGIS* as follows: